HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 #### Grid

 Did you know that `grid-template-columns`, `grid-template-rows`, and `grid-template-areas` are actually shorthands of `grid-template`?
-Did you know that there’s a `grid` property and all of those are some of its longhands?
+Did you know that there's a `grid` property and all of those are some of its longhands?
 No?
-Well, you’re in good company: neither do most developers.
+Well, you're in good company: neither do most developers.
 The `grid` property was only used in 5,279 websites (0.08%) and `grid-template` on 8,215 websites (0.13%).
 In comparison, `grid-template-columns` is used in 1.7 million websites, over 200 times more!

 {{ figure_markup(
   image="usage-of-grid-properties.png",